Flamenco/stackeditpro/Features.md

 You can now upload and serve images easily from our media server.

-When editing, you can drag an image into a document; It will upload to our media server, and a link will be added to the current document.
+When editing, you can drag an image into a document; It will upload to our media server, and a link will be inserted into the current document.

 You can also use the *insert image* button and select *upload image* or *insert image*.